instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2022-09-18-Telepresence-updates.md

 Nexts steps:
 - [ ] Wait for the SSL activation
-- [ ] Finally move domain to point to our server via DNS
+- [ ] Follow-up with IT with our preferences for hosting/DNS
 - [ ] Start testing!

 ## Mar 1-3